Berkshire County, Massachusetts

-Berkshire County (pronounced /ˈbɜːrkʃər/) is a county on the western edge of the U.S. state of Massachusetts.
+Berkshire County (pronounced /ˈbɜːrkʃər/) is the westernmost county in the U.S. state of Massachusetts.
 As of the 2020 census, the population was 129,026.
 Its largest city and traditional county seat is Pittsfield.
 The county was founded in 1761.
 The Berkshire Hills are centered on Berkshire County.
 Residents are known as Berkshirites.
-It exists today only as a historical geographic region, and has no county government, with the exception of the retirement board for former county workers, and certain offices such as the sheriff and registry of deeds.
+It exists today only as a historical geographic region, and has no county government, with the exception of the retirement board for former county workers, and the offices of the sheriff and the registrar of deeds.

 Law and government

 Of the fourteen Massachusetts counties, Berkshire County is one of eight that exists today only as a historical geographic region; it has limited county government.
 Berkshire County government was abolished effective July 1, 2000.
 Most former county functions were assumed by state agencies, and there is no county council or commission.
 The sheriff became a Commonwealth employee, but remains locally elected to perform duties within the county region and retains administrative and operational control over the Berkshire Sheriff's Office, an independent state agency created after the county government was abolished.
 The Berkshire Sheriff's Office runs the county jail and house of correction.

 Local communities were granted the right to form their own regional compacts for sharing services, and the towns of Berkshire County have formed such a regional compact known as the Berkshire Regional Planning Commission.

 Berkshire County has three Registry of Deeds Districts, one for each district.